ryan-roemer/backbone-testing/README.md

     $ npm install

-From there, there are various NPM script helpers for style checking and tests:
+From there, there are various Grunt script helpers for style checking and tests:

     # Run style checks for server, client, and both.
-    $ npm run-script style-server
+    $ ./node_modules/.bin/grunt jshint:server
-    $ npm run-script style-client
+    $ ./node_modules/.bin/grunt jshint:client
-    $ npm run-script style
+    $ ./node_modules/.bin/grunt jshint

     # Run headless tests for the application, individual chapters, all chapters
     # as one big test, and all of these together.